 Antifa’s ties to communist and extremist groups vary depending on where it operates.
 Loudon said in Orlando, Antifa is very close to the Democratic Socialists of America.
 The Texas branch of Antifa is tied to the local Red Guard, a Maoist organization.
 Another Antifa branch, Refuse Fascism, is a front for the Revolutionary Communist Party.

 One of the main endorsers of Refuse Fascism, Loudon reports, is Bill Ayers, a former leader of the Weather Underground, a communist organization that carried out terrorist attacks in the United States in the 1970s.
-Had the organization succeeded in its communist revolution, it infamously planned to kill 25 million Americans.
+The organization had infamously planned to kill 25 million Americans if the communist revolution succeeded.

 “Antifa today is like a franchise,” Loudon said, adding that “in many instances” it also has close ties to the Democratic Party.